Jim Ayres Drums

 What area do you cover?

 I teach in Plymouth, South Devon and East Cornwall.
-I'm happy to teach anywhere within a 25-mile radius of Plymouth.
+I’m happy to teach anywhere within a 30 minute drive from Plymouth.

 Why the drums?